kxcontrib/space-weather/spaceweather.md

 1            | 140503  3.16
 ```

 Ideally, data would have been recorded for each CHAIN station, at every minute throughout 2015.
-However, this was not the case.
-Receivers experience faults which lead to gaps in the data.
+However, GNSS receivers are often prone to hardware failures, which lead to gaps in the data.

 ![Figure 1](img/sigPhiVer.png)
 <small>_Figure 1: Values for the phase scintillation index projected to the vertical, recorded by each CHAIN receiver throughout 2015._</small>